Healthy Eating: Recognizing Your Hunger Signals

 - Appetite is a desire for food, usually after seeing, smelling, or thinking about food.
 Even after you feel full, your appetite can make you keep eating.
 It can also stop you from eating even though you are hungry.
 This might happen when you are sick or feeling stressed.

 You can use a hunger rating scale to help you tune in to your natural signals.
 And keeping a food journal can help you understand your current habits.
 Then you can use what you learn from these tools to help you make choices about when and how much to eat.

 How can you get back in touch with your hunger signals?

-First, find out what signals you are following.
 Keep a food journal for 2 weeks, or longer if you need to.
-Write down not only when and what you eat but also what you were doing and feeling before you started eating.
-Using the hunger scale below, write down where you were on the scale before you ate and where you were afterwards.
+Write down not only when and what you eat but also what you were doing and feeling before you started to eat.

 Use a hunger scale

-When you feel hungry even though you recently ate, check to see if what you're feeling is really a craving brought on by something psychological.
+If you're feeling hungry even though you recently ate, check to see if what you're feeling is really a craving brought on by something other than hunger.

-When you start feeling like you want something to eat, rate your hunger on a scale of 1 to 10, with 1 being starving and 10 being so full you feel sick.
+When you start to feel like you want something to eat, rate your hunger on a scale of 1 to 10, with 1 being extremely hungry and 10 being so full you feel sick.
 A rating of 5 or 6 means you're comfortable—neither too hungry nor too full.

 - 2—Very hungry, cranky, low energy, lots of stomach growling